Kwararafa Confederacy

 Who were the main ethnic groups in Kwararafa?

-The Jukun were the dominant group, but the confederacy also included Tiv, Alago, Goemai, and others.
+The Jukun were the dominant group, with the Alago, Goemai, Kuteb, and several other neighboring communities forming the confederacy.

 Did Kwararafa practice Islam?